drzhelnov/drzhelnov.github.io/usmle/tcom.md

 * TOC
 {:toc}

-## Medical Knowledge/Scientific Concepts - STEP 1 ONLY
+## Medical Knowledge/Scientific Concepts (MK) - STEP 1 ONLY

 **Applying Foundational Science Concepts**

-Identifies the cause/infectious agent or predisposing factor(s) or, given an effect, determines the cause.
+**MK1** Identifies the cause/infectious agent or predisposing factor(s) or, given an effect, determines the cause.

-Identifies the underlying processes/pathways that account for, or contribute to, the expression or resolution of a given condition.
+**MK2** Identifies the underlying processes/pathways that account for, or contribute to, the expression or resolution of a given condition.

-Recognizes or evaluates given clinical or physical findings to identify the underlying anatomic structure or physical location.
+**MK3** Recognizes or evaluates given clinical or physical findings to identify the underlying anatomic structure or physical location.

-Recognizes the mechanisms of action of various drugs; selects from an option set list of drugs based on mechanism of action.
+**MK4** Recognizes the mechanisms of action of various drugs; selects from an option set list of drugs based on mechanism of action.

 ## Patient Care: Diagnosis - STEP VARIES

-### History/Physical Examination - STEP 1 ONLY
+### History/Physical Examination (HP) - STEP 1 ONLY

 **Obtaining and Predicting History and Physical Examination**

-Knows signs/symptoms of selected disorders.
+**HP1** Knows signs/symptoms of selected disorders.

-Knows individual's risk factors for development of conditions.
+**HP2** Knows individual's risk factors for development of conditions.
 Given current symptoms in presented history, identifies other pertinent factors in the history.

-Given a specific problem, knows what to ask in obtaining further pertinent additional history.
+**HP3** Given a specific problem, knows what to ask in obtaining further pertinent additional history.

-Predicts the most likely additional physical finding; selects either the finding itself or the appropriate examination technique that would result in the finding.
+**HP4** Predicts the most likely additional physical finding; selects either the finding itself or the appropriate examination technique that would result in the finding.

-### Laboratory/Diagnostic Studies - STEP 2 CK ONLY
+### Laboratory/Diagnostic Studies (LDS) - STEP 2 CK ONLY

 **Selecting and Interpreting Laboratory and Diagnostic Studies**

-Selects most appropriate laboratory or diagnostic study, including neuropsychiatric testing, or study most likely to establish/confirm the diagnosis.
+**LDS1** Selects most appropriate laboratory or diagnostic study, including neuropsychiatric testing, or study most likely to establish/confirm the diagnosis.

-Interprets laboratory or other study findings.
+**LDS2** Interprets laboratory or other study findings.

-Predicts the most likely laboratory or diagnostic study result.
+**LDS3** Predicts the most likely laboratory or diagnostic study result.

-Selects most appropriate laboratory or diagnostic study after a change in patient status.
+**LDS4** Selects most appropriate laboratory or diagnostic study after a change in patient status.

-### Diagnosis - BOTH STEPS
+### Diagnosis (DIA) - BOTH STEPS

 **Formulating the Diagnosis**

-Selects the most likely diagnosis.
+**DIA1** Selects the most likely diagnosis.

-Assesses the developmental level of the patient.
+**DIA2** Assesses the developmental level of the patient.

-### Prognosis/Outcome - STEP 2 CK ONLY
+### Prognosis/Outcome (PRO) - STEP 2 CK ONLY

 **Determining Prognosis/Outcome**

-Recognizes factors in the history, physical or laboratory study findings that affect patient prognosis or outcome or determine therapy.
+**PRO1** Recognizes factors in the history, physical or laboratory study findings that affect patient prognosis or outcome or determine therapy.

-Interprets laboratory or other diagnostic study results and identifies current/future status of patient.
+**PRO2** Interprets laboratory or other diagnostic study results and identifies current/future status of patient.

-Recognizes associated conditions of a disease, including complications, or indicators of potential complications, of a given disease.
+**PRO3** Recognizes associated conditions of a disease, including complications, or indicators of potential complications, of a given disease.

-Recognizes characteristics of disease relating to natural history or course of disease, including progression, severity, duration, and transmission of disease from a specific patient.
+**PRO4** Recognizes characteristics of disease relating to natural history or course of disease, including progression, severity, duration, and transmission of disease from a specific patient.

 ## Patient Care: Management - STEP 2 CK ONLY

-### Health Maintenance & Disease Prevention - STEP 2 CK ONLY
+### Health Maintenance & Disease Prevention (HMP) - STEP 2 CK ONLY

-Knows risk factors for conditions amenable to prevention or detection in an asymptomatic patient, or knows the potential condition for which the patient may be at risk.
+**HMP1** Knows risk factors for conditions amenable to prevention or detection in an asymptomatic patient, or knows the potential condition for which the patient may be at risk.

-Knows pertinent incidence statistics and identifies patient groups at risk; knows incidence of symptoms/dangerous disorders among various groups.
+**HMP2** Knows pertinent incidence statistics and identifies patient groups at risk; knows incidence of symptoms/dangerous disorders among various groups.

-Knows common screening tests for conditions amenable to prevention or detection in an asymptomatic patient or population.
+**HMP3** Knows common screening tests for conditions amenable to prevention or detection in an asymptomatic patient or population.

-Selects appropriate preventive agent or technique (eg, contraception, vaccines, vitamins).
+**HMP4** Selects appropriate preventive agent or technique (eg, contraception, vaccines, vitamins).

-Knows appropriate counseling of patient or family regarding maintenance of current and future problems, including risk factors related to present encounter.
+**HMP5** Knows appropriate counseling of patient or family regarding maintenance of current and future problems, including risk factors related to present encounter.

-Educates patients on screening, health maintenance, self-care.
+**HMP6** Educates patients on screening, health maintenance, self-care.

-Assesses the developmental level of a healthy patient.
+**HMP7** Assesses the developmental level of a healthy patient.

-Knows the indications for surveillance for recurrence or progression of disease following treatment.
+**HMP8** Knows the indications for surveillance for recurrence or progression of disease following treatment.
 Monitoring chronic disease in a stable patient where a change in patient status might cause a change in therapy.

-Knows appropriate long-term surveillance goals.
+**HMP9** Knows appropriate long-term surveillance goals.

-### Pharmacotherapy - STEP 2 CK ONLY
+### Pharmacotherapy (PHA) - STEP 2 CK ONLY

 **Selecting and Monitoring Pharmacotherapy**

-Selects most appropriate pharmacotherapy.
+**PHA1** Selects most appropriate pharmacotherapy.

-Assesses patient adherence with treatment regimen, recognizes techniques to increase adherence or understanding of the disease state, and knows how adherence may be affected by providing instructions with therapy.
+**PHA2** Assesses patient adherence with treatment regimen, recognizes techniques to increase adherence or understanding of the disease state, and knows how adherence may be affected by providing instructions with therapy.

-Recognizes factors that alter drug dosing requirements for a patient.
+**PHA3** Recognizes factors that alter drug dosing requirements for a patient.

-Knows adverse effects of various drugs, or recognizes signs and symptoms of drug (and drug-drug) interactions resulting from polypharmacy in the therapeutic regimen and knows steps to prevent polypharmacy including lab studies to monitor drug therapy.
+**PHA4** Knows adverse effects of various drugs, or recognizes signs and symptoms of drug (and drug-drug) interactions resulting from polypharmacy in the therapeutic regimen and knows steps to prevent polypharmacy including lab studies to monitor drug therapy.

-Knows contraindications of various medications.
+**PHA5** Knows contraindications of various medications.

-Modifies therapeutic regimen within the context of continuing care; selects appropriate modifications in therapeutic regimen.
+**PHA6** Modifies therapeutic regimen within the context of continuing care; selects appropriate modifications in therapeutic regimen.

-Knows appropriate monitoring to evaluate effectiveness of drug therapy or to monitor for the adverse effects of drug therapy in a patient that has not had a recurrence or progression of disease.
+**PHA7** Knows appropriate monitoring to evaluate effectiveness of drug therapy or to monitor for the adverse effects of drug therapy in a patient that has not had a recurrence or progression of disease.

-### Clinical Interventions - STEP 2 CK ONLY
+### Clinical Interventions (CLI) - STEP 2 CK ONLY

 **Clinical Interventions/Treatment**

-Knows most appropriate management of selected conditions, including recognizing misuse of medication or drug or alcohol use.
+**CLI1** Knows most appropriate management of selected conditions, including recognizing misuse of medication or drug or alcohol use.

-Knows immediate management or priority in management, specifically in emergency or acute cases.
+**CLI2** Knows immediate management or priority in management, specifically in emergency or acute cases.

-Knows most appropriate follow-up or monitoring approach regarding the management plan.
+**CLI3** Knows most appropriate follow-up or monitoring approach regarding the management plan.

-Knows current/short-term management of patients.
+**CLI4** Knows current/short-term management of patients.

-Evaluates severity of patient condition in terms of need for referral for surgical treatments/procedures versus other nonsurgical options.
+**CLI5** Evaluates severity of patient condition in terms of need for referral for surgical treatments/procedures versus other nonsurgical options.

-Knows appropriate surgical management.
+**CLI6** Knows appropriate surgical management.

-Knows pre/post surgical or procedural management.
+**CLI7** Knows pre/post surgical or procedural management.

-Knows indications for admission to the hospital or to other appropriate setting (eg, ICU).
+**CLI8** Knows indications for admission to the hospital or to other appropriate setting (eg, ICU).
 Knows appropriate non-hospital health care settings.

-Knows most appropriate discharge planning.
+**CLI9** Knows most appropriate discharge planning.

-Knows components of rehabilitation program.
+**CLI10** Knows components of rehabilitation program.

-Knows appropriate use and procedures regarding hospice care.
+**CLI11** Knows appropriate use and procedures regarding hospice care.

-Educates patient or family regarding self-care.
+**CLI12** Educates patient or family regarding self-care.

-Knows relevant roles of allied health personnel.
+**CLI13** Knows relevant roles of allied health personnel.

-### Mixed Management - STEP 2 CK ONLY
+### Mixed Management (MIM) - STEP 2 CK ONLY

 **Selecting Clinical Interventions**

-Selects most appropriate management option from set of mixed management options (eg, mix of diagnostic studies, pharmacotherapy, procedures, observation, or referral).
+**MIM1** Selects most appropriate management option from set of mixed management options (eg, mix of diagnostic studies, pharmacotherapy, procedures, observation, or referral).

-## Communication - STEP 1 ONLY
+## Communication (COM) - STEP 1 ONLY

-**Fostering the Relationship**
+**COM1** **Fostering the Relationship**

-**Gathering Information**
+**COM2** **Gathering Information**

-**Providing Information**
+**COM3** **Providing Information**

-**Making Decisions**
+**COM4** **Making Decisions**

-**Supporting Emotions**
+**COM5** **Supporting Emotions**

-**Enabling Patient Behaviors**
+**COM6** **Enabling Patient Behaviors**

-**Using an Interpreter or Surrogate**
+**COM7** **Using an Interpreter or Surrogate**

-## Professionalism, Including Legal and Ethical Issues - STEP 2 CK ONLY
+## Professionalism, Including Legal and Ethical Issues (PLE) - STEP 2 CK ONLY

 ### Patients and Families - STEP 2 CK ONLY

 **Understanding and Applying Principles of Professionalism, Legal and Ethical Issues in Interactions with Patients and Families**

-Understanding and applying principles of professionalism, legal and ethical issues in interactions with patients
+**PLE1** Understanding and applying principles of professionalism, legal and ethical issues in interactions with patients

-Knows the guidelines for obtaining informed consent for treatment including children and adolescents, third-party permission, and emergent situations.
+**PLE2** Knows the guidelines for obtaining informed consent for treatment including children and adolescents, third-party permission, and emergent situations.

-Recognizes need for third-party permission for treatment in medical emergencies.
+**PLE3** Recognizes need for third-party permission for treatment in medical emergencies.

-Knows guidelines for treatment of minors with/without notification of parents.
+**PLE4** Knows guidelines for treatment of minors with/without notification of parents.

-Knows definitions of competence and sanity.
+**PLE5** Knows definitions of competence and sanity.

-Knows the guidelines for involuntary admission.
+**PLE6** Knows the guidelines for involuntary admission.

-Knows guidelines for confidentiality of medical records.
+**PLE7** Knows guidelines for confidentiality of medical records.

-Knows guidelines for physician-patient relationship.
+**PLE8** Knows guidelines for physician-patient relationship.

-Knows issues related to cultural competence and can apply knowledge in specific patient situations.
+**PLE9** Knows issues related to cultural competence and can apply knowledge in specific patient situations.

 ### Death and Dying - STEP 2 CK ONLY

 **Understanding and Applying Principles of Professionalism, Legal and Ethical Issues Related to Death and Dying**

-Assesses degree of disclosure to terminally ill patients.
+**PLE10** Assesses degree of disclosure to terminally ill patients.

-Recognizes patient's right to refuse treatment or testing (patient autonomy); knows issues of advance directives and living wills.
+**PLE11** Recognizes patient's right to refuse treatment or testing (patient autonomy); knows issues of advance directives and living wills.

-Assesses quality-of-life decisions.
+**PLE12** Assesses quality-of-life decisions.

-Knows appropriate prescriptive practices; knows appropriate use of opioids in terminally ill patients.
+**PLE13** Knows appropriate prescriptive practices; knows appropriate use of opioids in terminally ill patients.

-Knows definition of and legal issues regarding brain death.
+**PLE14** Knows definition of and legal issues regarding brain death.

-Knows management of terminally ill patients related to treating chronic pain, and recognizing patient's expression of fear of pain, injury, or death; knows how to comfort patient or family during crisis such as trauma or death.
+**PLE15** Knows management of terminally ill patients related to treating chronic pain, and recognizing patient's expression of fear of pain, injury, or death; knows how to comfort patient or family during crisis such as trauma or death.

 ### Other Health Professionals - STEP 2 CK ONLY

 **Understanding and Applying Professionalism, Legal, and Ethical Issues in Dealing with Physicians and Other Health Professionals**

-Knows guidelines for reporting findings to proper authorities.
+**PLE16** Knows guidelines for reporting findings to proper authorities.

-Knows Good Samaritan laws.
+**PLE17** Knows Good Samaritan laws.

-Recognizes physician error and negligence.
+**PLE18** Recognizes physician error and negligence.

-Recognizes and deals appropriately with impaired physician.
+**PLE19** Recognizes and deals appropriately with impaired physician.

-## Systems-based Practice, Including Patient Safety - STEP 2 CK ONLY
+## Systems-based Practice, Including Patient Safety (SBP) - STEP 2 CK ONLY

 ### Systems-based Practice - STEP 2 CK ONLY

-Understands basic concepts and terminology, principles, and application of quality improvement science and outcome analysis.
+**SBP1** Understands basic concepts and terminology, principles, and application of quality improvement science and outcome analysis.

-Recognizes and optimizes human and environmental factors (eg, workplace design, standardization, processes).
+**SBP2** Recognizes and optimizes human and environmental factors (eg, workplace design, standardization, processes).

-Understands the role and characteristics of teams and communication strategies.
+**SBP3** Understands the role and characteristics of teams and communication strategies.

 ### Patient Safety - STEP 2 CK ONLY

-Anticipates, recognizes, analyzes, and mitigates risk (sources of error).
+**SBP4** Anticipates, recognizes, analyzes, and mitigates risk (sources of error).

-Evaluates, reports, and responds to near-misses and system errors.
+**SBP5** Evaluates, reports, and responds to near-misses and system errors.

-Identifies sources of error and suggests appropriate measures to evaluate or reduce the likelihood of specific errors.
+**SBP6** Identifies sources of error and suggests appropriate measures to evaluate or reduce the likelihood of specific errors.

-## Practice-Based Learning ­– Applied Biostatistics and Clinical Epidemiology - BOTH STEPS
+## Practice-Based Learning ­– Applied Biostatistics and Clinical Epidemiology (PBL) - BOTH STEPS

 ### Principles of Biostatistics and Epidemiology - BOTH STEPS

 **Understanding and Application of the Principles of Biostatistics and Epidemiology**

-Understands and can apply principles of epidemiology and population health, including health status indicators, outbreak investigation, points of intervention.
+**PBL1** Understands and can apply principles of epidemiology and population health, including health status indicators, outbreak investigation, points of intervention.

-Understands and can apply principles of study design and study flaws.
+**PBL2** Understands and can apply principles of study design and study flaws.

-Understands and can apply the principles of screening and other tests.
+**PBL3** Understands and can apply the principles of screening and other tests.

-Understands use and interpretation of statistical principles and measures of association.
+**PBL4** Understands use and interpretation of statistical principles and measures of association.

 ### Application of Information from Studies or Other Written Material to Patient Care - BOTH STEPS

-**Is able to make decisions about patient care based on results of study or other written materials**
+**PBL5** **Is able to make decisions about patient care based on results of study or other written materials**

 ### Principles of Research Ethics and Regulatory Issues - BOTH STEPS

-**Understands the principles of research ethics and regulatory issues**
+**PBL6** **Understands the principles of research ethics and regulatory issues**